-You can show your personality better which in itself can already be a differentiator.
+You can show your personality better, which can already be a differentiator.

 But another one is if your competition doesn’t use video at all.
-Using all the above advantages, you can get an edge over your competition.
+You can get an edge over your competition using all the above advantages.

 16) Some things can be explained easier by video.

 17) Videos can build trust faster and therefore drive deals forward.
-In a video, you can communicate a lot better than just with text.
+You can communicate much better in a video than just with text.

-It comes closer to a personal meeting, because the potential buyer or seller can also see your body language and your face.
+It comes closer to a personal meeting because the potential buyer or seller can also see your body language and face.

 Therefore, it can improve communication during a (difficult) deal, resolve questions and doubts faster and thus increase the chances of a successful deal closing.